hull/hull-node/docs/README.md

   const { client } = context;
   return client.get("/data");
 }

+// we can safely bind context to the method at any middleware level getData.bind(this, context);
 ```

 but it could be very tricky to handle situations where some dependency is missing.